LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 Online research suggests these are feasible results.
 [Horndean library closed in 2020](https://www.hants.gov.uk/aboutthecouncil/haveyoursay/consultations/library-consultation), but there still seems to be a need for a library.
 A new community library has formed, independent from statutory provision.
 As an unfortunate indication of the value of the old library, the Rhymetime schedule is still listed on the [NHS services directory](https://www.nhs.uk/services/service-directory/rhymetime-horndean-library/N10454438).

 A public library in [Chafford Hundred was closed in 2011](https://www.yourthurrock.com/2011/05/09/chafford-hundred-library-to-close-to-public/).
 Rented by the local authority from the school, it suffered from being stuck between political disagreements, poor opening hours, and was closed by the school, not the local authority.
-Chafford Hundred itself is a relatively new settlement, developed in 1985 for an initial 15,000 population that has grown, and never had a truly dedicated public library.
+Chafford Hundred is a relatively new settlement, developed in 1985 for an initial 15,000 population, and has never had a truly dedicated public library.

 Similarly, Whitefield.
 The library and adult learning centre in Whitefield was closed in 2017.
 A [consultation report on the closure options](https://councildecisions.bury.gov.uk/documents/s12360/01-25-17%20LIBRARY%20-%20APPENDIX%203.pdf) highlighted that the area it served had a high proportion of young people, as well as a high level of deprivation.